jumAh99/pwdmanager/README.md

 1. Top left on your screen you will see two options
 2. Select the option Add New Login
 3. Input the required information
+4. Note that password requires a capital letter, a number and a special character.

 # How to copy login
 1. Go to Login List